ELGIN POLICE DEPARTMENT

 The Elgin Police Department Victim’s Advocate may be reached at 803-438-9917.

 The Town of Elgin Police Department is always seeking applicants to join our Department.
-You may review the officer job description and application here.
+We currently have 1 opening for a Police Officer position.
 An application and all supporting documents may be returned to Chief Anders via mail (P.O.
 Box 277, Elgin, SC 29045) or by hand delivering to the Police Department at 2469 Main Street.